Goodly58/digitalgarden-da390/src/site/notes/5 - Computer Networks/HW3.md

 ### Network layer & service model

-- <span class="gray-text">The network layer that follows the __ service model gives a best-effort, connectionless service to the transport layer.</span>
+- The network layer that follows the __ service model gives a best-effort, connectionless service to the transport layer.

 > [!success]- Solution
 > Datagram